 docker-compose down

 Using Docker Compose significantly simplifies the management of multi-container setups common in more developed ML training pipelines.
-It provides a standardized way to define and share development or testing environments that closely mirror aspects of production deployments, enhancing reproducibility beyond just the single training container.
+It provides a standardized way to define and share development or testing environments that closely mirror aspects of production deployments, enhancing reproducibility.
 While powerful orchestration systems like Kubernetes are often used for large-scale distributed training, Docker Compose is an invaluable tool for local development, testing, and managing moderately complex training stacks.
-The following sections will delve deeper into specific techniques for containerizing training scripts and handling associated aspects like configuration and GPU usage.
+The following sections will detail specific techniques for containerizing training scripts and handling associated aspects like configuration and GPU usage.